-- The fruits developed in Africa as from 650 A.D.
+- The fruits developed in Africa from 650 A.D.

-- The history of bananas is traced over 10,000 years back and are even believed to be among the earliest fruits in the world.
+- The history of bananas is traced over 10,000 years back and is even believed to be among the earliest fruits in the world.

 - The fruit’s scientific name, when translated to English, is “the fruit of wise men.”